Playing tourist in DC over the weekend is perfect for this time of year. Here are a few of our favorite things to see and do around the city:

-A few other interesting museums are the Newseum and International Spy Museum.
-The Newseum as the name says is a museum about news.
-The Newseum has interesting exhibits on how certain journalistic events unfolded, and even allows visitors to try being an anchor or reporter on TV.
-The International Spy Museum exhibits different espionage artifacts and highlights the stories of different spies, their missions and how the spies were discovered.
-If you’re really into this whole espionage thing, check out the book “Spy Sites of Washington DC“.
+In addition to its plethora of Smithsonian museums, DC is home to the Newseum and International Spy Museum.
+The Newseum (as the name may indicate) focuses on the news, journalism and media.
+Fun for all ages, the Newseum has interesting exhibits on the unfolding of various journalistic events and even allows visitors to try being a news anchor or reporter on TV. \Furthermore, the International Spy Museum exhibits different espionage artifacts and highlights the stories of different spies, along with their missions and how they were discovered.
+You can even go on your own spy mission!
+If you’re really into this whole espionage thing, check out the book Spy Sites of Washington DC.

 Shopping and Dining

 If you’re a shopaholic or a foodie, Georgetown is the place to go!
 The streets of this 18th-century neighborhood are laden with boutiques and fancy restaurants.
 Hidden deep inside this neighborhood is the 1789 Georgetown University built in an elaborate gothic style.
 If you’re interested, step inside Healy Hall to say you’ve been “admitted” to the university.
 On the way back to the main drag, stop at Georgetown Cupcake for its famous treats featured on the TV show DC Cupcakes on TLC.

 Washington Nationals Baseball

 Unwind in the evening with a Nats baseball game, and cheer on the curly W. If you’re looking for neighborhoods to explore before the game, check out the area around Capitol Hill, Eastern Market, and Barracks Row, or the Yards section of the Anacostia river front.
 While all of these areas have great restaurants, cafés and shops, the Yards are set up more like a park and offer summer weekend concerts and lush walking trails.
 If you’re nostalgic for small independent book stores, visit Capitol Hill Books.